Learning Modality-Aware Representations: Adaptive Group-wise Interaction Network for Multimodal MRI Synthesis: Conclusions

 \section{Conclusions}

 We present an adaptive group-wise interaction model for multimodal MR image synthesis, featuring two key components: the Cross-Group Attention and Group-wise Rolling modules.
-The Cross-Group Attention module is designed to fuse both intra-group and inter-group information, effectively mitigating spatial noise between different modality groups.
+The Cross-Group Attention module is designed to fuse both intra-group and inter-group information, effectively mitigating feature and semantic misalignment between different modality groups.
 Following this, the convolutional kernels are adaptively rolled in a data-driven manner based on the specific modality groups.
 This module is flexible and can be integrated into any convolutional backbone for multimodal MR image synthesis.
 Experimental results show that our AGI-Net significantly enhances image synthesis performance on public multimodal benchmarks while maintaining computational efficiency.